softwarebyze/accessibility-auditor/README.md

 # Save results to JSON file
 bun run dev audit https://example.com --output json --file results.json

+# Crawl and audit an entire site
+bun run dev crawl https://example.com --max-pages 25

 # View audit history
 bun run dev history

 # Clear audit history
 bun run dev history --clear
 ```

+## 🤝 Working with Clients

+1. **Run a crawl-based audit** – `bun run dev crawl https://client-site.com --max-pages 40 --max-depth 2` collects the key pages your client cares about.
+2. **Export a shareable report** – Add `--output json --file client-report.json` to generate a deliverable you can email or drop into project tooling.
+3. **Review highlights together** – Use the console output (or rerun with `--verbose`) to walk stakeholders through critical violations and quick wins.
+4. **Track follow-up progress** – Re-run the crawl after fixes land; compare the new JSON against history and include the trendlines from `bun run dev history` in your status updates.
+5. **Bundle recommendations** – Pair automated findings with manual testing notes so clients understand where human review is still required.

 ## 📋 Commands